titman/LCFastSingleton/README.md

     });
     return xx;

-Now, You can discard all of these methods and use LCFastSingleton.
+Now, You can discard all of those methods and use LCFastSingleton.
 For example.

     DemoConfig.LCS.id = @(1);